PeterPorzuczek/TesterTooling/README.md

 ### Setup

+Testlink has the web based installer.
 Run the docker container and access to `localhost:3000/testlink` endpoint in the web browser.
-Testlink has the web based installer.
+Use user `root` and `MYSQL_ROOT_PASSWORD` from `doceker-compose.yml`, the Database host is `db` as the name of container defined in a file.

 Configuration:
   * Debian 10